kangboli/WTP.jl/design_doc.md

 ## Programming Guide and Rants

-Take a look at the programming practices of Quantum Espresso, and avoid them all.
+Take a look at what the Physicists do, and you know what to avoid.

 ### Naming

-**Abbreviations and acronyms are forbidden**.
+> Abbreviations and acronyms are forbidden.

 Better be verbose than cryptic.
 If a name is too long, introduce a **single** letter alias within a small scope (20 SLoC) so that the full name is visible on the same page.
-Never abbreviate anything with a hideous sequence of consonants.
-I would rather work with code written in Russian.
+Especially don't abbreviate anything with a hideous sequence of consonants.

 The only special cases are

 1. The acronym is common knowledge.
 For example, "fft" (fast Fourier transform) is not a problem, but "bz" (Brillouin Zone) is not acceptable.
 It may very well mean Benzene, buzz, booz, bizarre, or Benz.
-2. When interfacing with QE/Wannier90.
+2. When interfacing with other packages.
 One can reuse the mystical variable names to make the correspondence explicit.

-Don't spell the same word two ways, especially when they are next to each other.
+Also, don't spell the same word two ways, especially when they are next to each other.
 Write "localization" instead of "localisation".

 ### Global Variables.

-**Mutable global variables are forbidden**.
+> Mutable global variables are forbidden.

 All mutable variables should be local.
 Global variables are allowed only for constants.
-It is universally agreed upon that using mutable global variables is a bad practice.
-I must mention that QE shares global variables across different programs!
-It is remarkable that one can do this can the program will still work.
+If one wants to share a state, pass it as an argument.

 ### Indentation

-**No more than two levels of indentation is allowed for control flow**.
+> More than two levels of indentation is considered excessive.

 Code becomes thoroughly incomprehensible when deeply nested.
-Indentations in QE can wrap around the monitor if you are in portrait mode.
-Generally, it is never necessary to indent more than 2 levels.
+Indentations in older electronic structure code can wrap around the monitor if you are in portrait mode.
+Theoretically, it is never necessary to indent more than 2 levels.
 To reduce the level of indentation, there is a handful of tricks:

 1. Abstract any indented piece of code into a function.
 2. Use `&&`, `||`, and `? :` expressions instead of `if` statement for early `return`/`continue`.
-3. Use broadcasting/comprehension for parallel code, and recursions for complex iterative code.
+3. Use broadcasting/comprehension for parallel code, and recursions for complex iterative code instead of nested `for`/`while` loops.
-    No `for`/`while` loops shall be nested.

-### Write code that does not require explanation.
+### Comments

+> If a piece of code is obscure and needs comments, refactor it until it does not.

 Avoid using comments in the source code for documentation purposes.
-Use sensible variable names and function names.
-If a piece of code is obscure, refactor it into a function and give it a sensible name.

-Writing self-documenting code gives several advantages

-1. gives a literal and algorithmic explanation instead of some figurative allegories that have to be interpreted.
-2. remains consistent after code change.
-People don't update comments when they change the code, especially when they didn't write the comments themselves.

-Unless you are writing Fortran or C, having to explaining your code with comments usually means that you are doing something stylistically wrong with your code.
-If the code is so complex that it cannot be written in a comprehensible way even with unicode, rewriting it in English will only make it worse.
-In that case, it probably requires a dedicated document.
+If the code itself cannot be written in a comprehensible way, it cannot be explained in some figurative allegories that are to be interpreted.
+Comments also don't update themselves when you update the code, after which the comments become lies and go on to gaslight future developers.

+### Parallelization

+> It won't be MPI.

+I'm not yet sure about how to go about this, but I will almost certainly not use MPI.
+One can parallelize code with such things and get good performance, but the sacrifice is everything else

+- correctness: MPI leaves all the concurrency crap to you.
+- flexibility: No more multiple dispatch, functional programming, and meta programming.
+- readability: you are no longer reading one program at a time.
+- maintainability: tests now have to be run on a cluster.
+- usability: the user have to configure and use MPI to try your package.
+- fault tolerance: you have to implement a `restart` mode somewhere.
+- modularity: MPI state is global. the whole point of modularity is to avoid sharing states.